 The first infections were linked to a live animal market, but the coronavirus is now spreading from person to person.
 1

 The coronavirus can be transmitted through small droplets from a patient’s nose or mouth — for example, as the result of a cough or sneeze.
-A healthy person could contract the virus after touching an object or surface where those droplets landed, then touching their eyes, nose or mouth.1
+A healthy person could contract the virus after touching an object or surface where those droplets landed, then touching their eyes, nose or mouth.
+1

-It can also be transmitted through close contact with a sick person, even if they are not showing symptoms.
+Research shows the virus can also be transmitted through close contact with a sick person, even if they are not showing symptoms.
 Health officials offer different guidance on exactly how close that is.
 The World Health Organization recommends staying at least 3 feet away from a person who is sick, while the Centers for Disease Control and Prevention recommends staying at least 6 feet apart.
 2

 How do I protect myself and my family?